universal-meaning-map/docs/readme.md

 ### Abstract

-The `Interplanetary mind-map` (`IPMM`) is a [long term project](history.md) that aims to build a system of information that deals with extremely large levels of complexity, unattainable with current software architectures, and consequently increase our reasoning and communication capacities at individual and collective levels.
+The `Interplanetary mind-map` (`IPMM`) is a [long term project](history.md) that aims to build a system of information that enables our limited cognitive capacities to deal with much larger levels of complexity, unattainable with current software, and consequently maximize our reasoning and communication potential at individual and collective levels.

 `IPMM` endorses 3 fundamental assumptions: